What is Catalyzer?

 #GivingTuesday is a global day of philanthropy on the Tuesday after Thanksgiving.
-This year, the event takes place on November 28.
 The University’s dedicated campaign is called #CATSGiveBack, and on this day the Northwestern community comes together to support a variety of meaningful University causes.

 Last year’s #CATSGiveBack effort demonstrated the incredible generosity and dedication of our alumni, parents, and friends.
 Northwestern raised over $535,000 from more than 1,900 donors, with gifts earmarked for hundreds of areas across the University—all in just one day.
 Donations to Catalyzer projects will count toward the final tally for this year’s #CATSGiveBack fundraising drive.